MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter_helper_function_myth.md

 permalink: /blog/:title
 ---

 Functions and methods are the basic building blocks for reusable code.
 They are particularly useful for breaking large pieces of widget code into smaller, more manageable and reusable pieces.
 However, there is some anxiety in the Flutter community about whether it is safe to use them.
 This blog post explains that while there are some general pitfalls around constructing widgets, functions are not only safe to use - they are often preferable to creating a full Widget class.
 Avoiding unnecessary widget nodes in the tree simplifies it, and may even improve performance in some cases.
-This blog post also goes into the history around why there is confusion on this topic and how to avoid some pitfalls when constructing the widget tree.
+This blog post also goes into the history around why there is confusion on this topic, how to avoid some pitfalls when constructing the widget tree and most importantly, adds nuance to the discussion.

 ## Background